alkem-io/website/content/en/post/2025-02-time-value-of-money/index.md

 ### Growing the market for purpose-driven startups

-There isn’t a well-trodden path for steward-owned startups, including when it comes to raising capital.
+There is not a well-trodden path for steward-owned startups, especially when it comes to raising capital.
 Many startups come across things in their journeys that can help make it easier for other founders.
 Through this blog post and resources on our [website](https://www.alkemio.org/investors/), we are sharing key learnings from Alkemio’s journey: